Anttonii/archimago-bot/COMMANDS.md

 **NOTE:** The bot is currently configured to use `!` as the command prefix.
 When using the bot, make sure to start all commands with `!`.
 This is subject to change in the future.

+**NOTE 2:** These commands are only for the discord bot.
+For the CLI run: `python curiosa.py --help`.

 ## card

 The card command takes in a card name regardless of capitalization and returns information attached to the card.